castore-dev/castore/packages/redux-event-storage-adapter/README.md

 );
 ```

-And that's it 🙌 `configureCastore` not only configures the Redux store but also connects it to the event stores by replacing their `storageAdapter`.
+And that's it 🙌 `configureCastore` not only configures the Redux store but also connects it to the event stores by replacing their `eventStorageAdapter`.

 You can use the `pushEvent` method as usual: